marxmit7/imhack/README.md

-# Pyamit
+# ImHack
-A Python practise repository!
+A Python hack repository!

 ## Structure
 Each script/topic goes inside it's own folder with a README.md